Cinnabar Fields (Dantian)

 is located between the eyebrows)

-Cinnabar Fields and meditation.
-The neidan tradition has inherited and developed several notions that have evolved in various contexts since Han times.
+The Neidan tradition has inherited and developed several notions that have evolved in various contexts since Han times.
 The term dantian first occurs in two sources related to the transformation of Laozi into a divine being, both dating from 165 CE: the Inscription for Laozi (Laozi ming) mentions the term in connection to the Purple Chamber (zifang, the gallbladder), and the Stele to Wangzi Qiao (Wangzi Qiao bei) relates it to meditation practices.
 One of the two main sources on early Taoist meditation, the third-century Scripture of the Yellow Court (Huangting jing), frequently refers to the three dantian as the Three Fields (santian) and the Three Chambers (sanfang), and also mentions the Yellow Court and the Muddy Pellet.
 The other main early Taoist meditation text, the Central Scripture of Laozi (Laozi zhongjing), gives the first detailed description of the lower Field, saying that it contains the whole cosmos and is the residence of the material carriers of essence (jing), i.e., semen for men and menstrual blood for women.
 The same passage shows that the appellation "cinnabar" originally derives from the red color of the innermost part of the dantian, with no direct relation to the mineral cinnabar or to the elixir.
 [See a translation of this passage.]

-In several early descriptions, the three dantian appear as residences of inner gods visualized by adepts in meditation practices in particular, the One (Taiyi), who moves along the three Fields within the human body.
+In several early descriptions, the three dantian also appear as residences of inner gods visualized by adepts in meditation practices in particular, the One (Taiyi), who moves through the three Fields within the human body.
 The best-known occurrence of the term dantian in this context is found in the Baopu zi.
 [See a translation of this passage.]
 The Shangqing sources developed these meditation practices.
-The practice of embryonic breathing (taixi), also known as "breathing of the Cinnabar Field" (dantian huxi), further contributed to shape the neidan view of the dantian.
+The practice of embryonic breathing (taixi), also known as "breathing of the Cinnabar Field" (dantian huxi), further contributed to shape the Neidan view of the dantian.